gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 - send to a closed channel panics
 - receive from a closed channel returns the zero value immediately.

-"Send to a nil channel block forever" – at first sight, this sounds like something possible.
+"Send to a nil channel block forever" – at first sight, this seems like something possible.
 But, after double-checking with the code, `inChannel` is initialised in the `Metrics` constructor.
 So it can't be nil.

 Let’s look at the list of functions we’ve got above.
 Could this (buffered) channel become full because we've stacked somewhere in `(*Metrics).startInChannelConsumer()`?